-What Are Percale Sheets?
+What Exactly Are Percale Sheets?

-What Fabrics Are They Made From?
+What Material Are Percale Sheets Made From?

 Many people have distinct preferences about the material they like to sleep on, or under.
 Some prefer the comfort and breathability that 100% cotton provides.
 Others feel 100% cotton is too crisp and wrinkles like a bad dream.
 These people might enjoy the lack of ironing that 100% polyester provides.
-The 100% cotton crowd might recoil in horror at sleeping on pure polyester and it’s lack of breathability.
+The 100% cotton crowd might recoil in horror at sleeping on pure polyester and its lack of breathability.
 Others might find a happy middle ground and enjoy the increased durability that a 50-50 polyester/cotton blend can provide.

 How Does Thread Count Factor Into This?

 Percale bed products will have a minimum of 180 thread count.
-Higher thread counts can increase the quality and durability of the sheets, however there does become a point of diminishing returns.
+While it is true that higher thread counts can increase the quality and durability of the sheets, there does become a point of diminishing returns when you start getting into the higher and higher numbers.
 Many people would be hard pressed to tell the difference between 600 thread count and 1000 thread count sheets, all other things being equal.